-Learning the basics of rope storage and handling impacts you safety, makes it faster to tie up and reduces frustrations by reducing the likelihood your rope is twisted or in a knot.There are five important topics about rope storage that will help you in your rope and boating experiences.
+Learning the basics of rope storage and handling impacts you safety, makes it faster to tie up and reduces frustrations by reducing the likelihood your rope is twisted or in a knot.There are five important topics about rope storage and handling that will help you in your boating experiences.
 Sooner or later you will be faced with needing to use one or more of these - and these tips will help make your life easier, safer, and less frustrating.
-They can be divided into:
+They are:

 Sailor's Whipping is a simple concept of treating the end of your cut rope in a manner that wraps the end just below the cut with a tape, glue or whipping string similar to what you see on a fishing rod forming a knot of its own.
 This is perhaps the best looking.
 Most mooring ropes come with a form of whipping as you can see in the picture below of such a rope recently purchased at Bass Pro Shops.
 Scroll to the bottom of this page and view a U Tube video showing 3 methods using Whipping String to protect the end of your rope.